nearform/mercurius-explain/README.md

 - `enabled`: `boolean` | `function (schema, source, context) => boolean`.
   Enables or disables the data collection and the enrichment of the response.
 By default the action is enabled.

+- `gateway`: `boolean`.
+  If the application is a [Mercurius Gateway](https://github.com/mercurius-js/mercurius-gateway) enables or disables the collection of `extensions.explain` from the services that are part of the gateway.

 Examples:

 ```js